PiNet/PiNet.github.io/articles/guides.md

 title: "PiNet, a centralised user accounts and file storage system for a Raspberry Pi classroom."
 layout: article
 ---

 ## Introduction
-PiNet is a system that has been in development for the past 2 years by [Andrew Mulholland](http://blog.gbaman.info/?page_id=90), a Computer Science student at Queens University, Belfast.
+PiNet is a system that has been in development for the past number of years by [Andrew Mulholland](http://blog.gbaman.info/?page_id=90), a Computer Science Graduate, based in Belfast.
 It was designed for schools/organisations to setup and manage Raspberry Pi networks, to replicate similar systems already in place for Windows networks.
 The software/documentation is **completely free and open source** and has been built with guidance from educators across the world.
 A list of all those that have helped make this project possible can be found [here](thanks.html).
 Note - Some documentation pages may still have mentions of Raspi-LTSP, ignore these.
 The site contains over 500 lines of text and over 150 images, so the upgrade may take some time.

 ![](/assets/images/desktop-sonic-pi.jpeg)